mschultz-kaliop/soft-redirections/README.md

 docker-compose run soft-redirections-cms npm ci
 ```

-- Create an API token from backoffice settings and copy/paste it in backend .env file (CMS_CDA_TOKEN)
+- Create an API token (with "Unlimited" for duration and "Read Only" for type) from backoffice settings and copy/paste it in backend .env file (CMS_CDA_TOKEN)
-- Create a Webhook "Unlimited" and "Read Only" with url `http://soft-redirections-backend:8080/handleRedirectionUrl`
+- Create a Webhook with url `http://soft-redirections-backend:8080/handleRedirectionUrl`

 ----------------------------------